5roop/task7/README.md

 A B. Z: among / AV B Zv: amongst
 ```

-For now I shall not correct the varcon file, but I'd value your input on this issue.
-It seems the Z tag is wrong here.
+For now I shall not correct the varcon file, but I'd value your input on this issue. ~~It seems the Z tag is wrong here.~~ Not really, it can be thought of as the other Z examples; B variant uses both, but A variant uses only one of them.